 Diana Won is a Program Director of The Pershing Square Foundation and oversees its social entrepreneurship portfolio.
 Diana is responsible for managing the foundation’s portfolio of grants, supporting special projects, building new partnerships, and offering strategic guidance to grantee partners.
-Additionally, Diana leads diligence for the social justice and environment portfolios.
+Additionally, Diana leads diligence for the social innovation and environment portfolios.

 Prior to joining the Foundation team, Diana supported social entrepreneurs in Southeast Asia, lectured at universities on design thinking, and helped adapt frameworks to measure social impact as a Consultant and Luce Scholar in Seoul, South Korea.